Wainscoting Panel Overview

 Wainscoting Shipping

-A. The system will calculate the shipping if you
+A: The system will calculate the shipping when you enter your city state and zip.

-A. Typically we will fabricate and ship your order within 5 business days.
+A: Typically we will fabricate and ship your order within 5 business days.
+Occasionally orders will spike and the lead time will increase to 7+ days.

-A. We will ship your order standard freight from our Wolcott, CT facility.
-Depending on your proximity to our facility the shipping time will be 2 to 6 business days.
+A: We will ship your order standard freight from our Wolcott, Connecticut facility.
+Depending on your proximity to our business the shipping time will be 2 to 7 business days.

-A. The size and weight of the order will determine how it will ship.
-Small orders will ship either USPS or Fed Ex Ground.
-Large or heavy orders will mostly likely ship with Con-Way Freight and are curb side delivery for residential addresses.
+A: The size and weight of the order will determine how it will ship.
+Small orders will ship either UPS or Fed Ex Ground.
+Large or heavy orders will mostly likely ship with XPO and are curb side delivery for residential addresses.
 Curb side delivery is where the freight carrier will pull the truck up to the curb and the customer will be required to move them from the curb to the house.
 The wainscoting panels will be boxed and on a pallet.
-The freight carrier will unstrap the pallet and hand the boxes to the customer.

 Wainscoting Painting